NCAA basketball players use biggest stage to deliver message

 Meanwhile, at the women’s basketball tournament in San Antonio, those players were forcing the NCAA to deal with a different kind of equity issue.
 A social media post from a member of Stanford’s sports performance staff showed the weight training areas for the women were severely lacking compared to what the men have in Indianapolis.

-The men’s players were back to Twitter on Thursday, circulating the #NotNCAAProperty hashtag again and what they hoped to accomplish.
+The men’s players were back to Twitter on Thursday, circulating the (hash)NotNCAAProperty hashtag again and what they hoped to accomplish.

 There were no specific plans about what was next.